 These questions identify potential problems before they occur:

-- What happens if the game underperforms?
-Having a plan for different outcomes reduces panic if things don't go perfectly.
+What happens if the game underperforms?
+Having a plan for different outcomes reduces panic if things do not go perfectly.

 Documentation